ShaRose/ID-Resolver/readme.md

 			int newid = IDResolver.GetConflictedBlockID(var1, this);
 			if (newid == -1) {
 				if (blocksList[var1] != null) {
-					throw new IllegalArgumentException("Slot " + var1 + " is already occupied by " + blocksList[var1] + " when adding " + this); // User probably hit cancel.
+					throw new IllegalArgumentException("Slot " + var1 + " is already occupied by " + blocksList[var1] + " when adding " + this);
+					// User probably hit cancel.
 				}
 				throw new IllegalArgumentException("Unable to add block " + this + " in slot " + var1 + ": Error detected.
-Please check your IDResolver and ModLoader logs for more information."); // Chances are, some other mod tried to kill Minecraft, and since that causes some errors we drop too.
-This would have been the cause of those Slot X is already occupied by null when adding whatever logs I had.
+Please check your IDResolver and ModLoader logs for more information.");
+				// Chances are, some other mod tried to kill Minecraft, and since that causes some errors we drop too.
+				//This would have been the cause of those Slot X is already occupied by null when adding whatever logs I had.
 			}
 			var1 = newid;
 		}